aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms2.png)

 Please leave the rest of the settings default.
 Make sure that the database name, port, and user information are correct.
-Click Create Endpoint.
+Click **Create endpoint**.

 After creating the endpoint, you should test the connection.
 Click the endpoint and choose Test connection option.